marciof/Eon/specification/specification.md

 ### Conditions

-If one or three arguments aren't passed, it returns the result of `(debug \parameter-mismatch)`.
+If less than one or more than two arguments are passed, it returns the result of `(debug \parameter-mismatch)`.

 If the `map` argument isn't a map, it returns the result of `(debug \prototype-mismatch)`.

 If the `reference` argument isn't a reference, it returns the result of `(debug \prototype-mismatch)`.

-If the association doesn't exist and the `default` argument is present, it returns `default`, otherwise it returns the result of `(debug \unkown-key)`.
+If the association doesn't exist, it returns the result of `(debug \unkown-key)`.

 ### Examples